ericliu03/blog.io/content/posts/2019/04/remove_undirect_edge.md

 #### Method 1: Topological Sort

-Since it's a direct graph and we want to remove the edges that connects u->v if there are other longer paths, we can use topological sort to go through each node in this graph.
-In each 0 in degree node u, for every child v, if there's any other in degree edge to v, then it means there will be longer path(s) that connects to v, then the edge u->v should be discarded.
+Since it's a direct graph and we want to remove the edges that connects u->v if there are other longer paths, we can use [Topological sort](https://en.wikipedia.org/wiki/Topological_sorting) to go through each node in this graph.
+In the process of sorting, in each round we will have node **u** that have no edge from others to u (i.e. 0 [indegree](https://en.wikipedia.org/wiki/Directed_graph#Indegree_and_outdegree)).
+For every one of it's neighbors **v** it connects *to*, if there's any other nodes **x** connects **to** v, then it means there will be longer path(s) that connects from **u** to **v**, then the edge u->v should be discarded.

+We will use two maps to keep track of the indegrees and outdegrees of a node, and do edits in the process of sorting.

 ```python